Captains Courageous (1937 film)

-Captains Courageous is a 1937 Metro-Goldwyn-Mayer adventure film.
+Captains Courageous is a 1937 American adventure drama film starring Freddie Bartholomew, Spencer Tracy, Lionel Barrymore and Melvyn Douglas.
 Based on the 1897 novel of the same name by Rudyard Kipling, the film had its world premiere at the Carthay Circle Theatre in Los Angeles.

-It was produced by Louis D. Lighton and directed by Victor Fleming.
+Directed by Victor Fleming, it was produced by Louis D. Lighton and made by Metro-Goldwyn-Mayer.
 Filmed in black and white, Captains Courageous was advertised by MGM as a coming-of-age classic with exciting action sequences.

+The film was nominated for four Academy Awards, with Spencer Tracy winning the Best Actor Oscar for his portrayal of the simple but caring fisherman Manuel.
 Backgrounds and exteriors for the film, which updated the story's setting to the mid-1920s, were shot on location in Port aux Basques, Newfoundland and Shelburne, Nova Scotia in Canada, and Gloucester, Massachusetts in the United States.

 Plot

-Harvey Cheyne (Freddie Bartholomew) is the spoiled son of American business tycoon Frank Burton Cheyne (Melvyn Douglas).
+Harvey Cheyne is the spoiled son of American business tycoon Frank Burton Cheyne.
 Harvey is shunned by his classmates at a private boarding school, and eventually suspended for bad behavior.
-His father therefore takes him on a business trip to Europe, travelling there by trans-Atlantic steamship.
-Mid-passage, Harvey falls overboard in the Grand Banks of Newfoundland.
-He is rescued by a Portuguese-American fisherman, Manuel Fidello (Spencer Tracy), and taken aboard the fishing schooner "We're Here", from Gloucester, Massachusetts.
+Seeking to close the gap between them, Frank takes Harvey on a business trip to Europe, travelling there by trans-Atlantic steamship.
+A few days into the voyage, Harvey falls overboard in the Grand Banks of Newfoundland.
+He is rescued by a fisherman, Manuel Fidello, and taken aboard the fishing schooner We're Here, from Gloucester, Massachusetts.

-Harvey is shocked the schooner's captain, Disko Troop (Lionel Barrymore), intends fishing in the Atlantic for three more months.
-He fails to persuade the captain to take him back to New York nor can he convince him of his wealth; but Captain Troop offers Harvey temporary crew membership until they return to port.
-Harvey is reluctant to do real work but eventually accepts.
-Befriended by Captain Troop's son, Dan (Mickey Rooney), he becomes acclimated to the demanding fishing lifestyle.
-The We're Here fills with fish they catch.
-When a prank of Harvey's causes a fish hook to lodge in a crewman's arm ("Long Jack", played by John Carradine), Manuel defends the boy.
+The schooner's captain, Disko Troop, doesn't believe Harvey's claims about his father's wealth, and refuses to take Harvey back to New York.
+To Harvey's shock, he intends fishing on the Grand Banks for three more months.
+Captain Troop offers Harvey temporary crew membership until they return to port.
+Harvey is reluctant to do real work but prodded by Manuel, a proud but simple Portuguese immigrant, eventually accepts.
+Befriended also by Captain Troop's son, Dan, he becomes acclimated to the demanding fishing lifestyle.
+Harvey begins to partner with Manuel in his dory.
+When a prank of Harvey's causes a fish hook to lodge in a crewman's arm, Manuel defends the boy.
+The We're Here fills with fish and turns for home.